 Aberfoyle village is suited to visitors with limited mobility as the area is generally of a level nature.
-The village has cafes/restaurants…Find out more
+The village also has cafes/restaurants.

 Balloch is a bustling village located at the southern end of Loch Lomond.
-It is the gateway to Loch Lomond & The Trossachs National Park and easily accessible from Glasgow.
+It is a popular access point to the National Park and easily accessible from Glasgow.
 View the Balloch Castle Country Park scooter routes.